Remember your childhood? If you were anything like me you probably spent most of it falling off your bike and having a permanent set of scabby elbows.

 Strap-on\pullover

-It’s less convenient but it’s superior in its ability to hold armour closer to the area it’s protecting.
+It’s less convenient but superior in its ability to hold armour closer to the area it’s protecting.
 Mostly in a pull over sock type form.

 Conclusion